 T2G 0K6 Alberta, Canada

-Green Cat Renewables is a company specialising in providing the full range of technical expertise to successfully deliver renewable energy projects.
+Green Cat Renewables is a company specialising in providing the full range of technical expertise in-house to successfully deliver hydro-electric projects from feasibility to construction.

-With a team of over 50 staff including civil, geotechnical and electrical engineers, as well as a dedicated planning and environmental team we have successfully helped deliver over 30 Hydropower Projects with a total output of over 20MW.
+With a team of over 50 staff including civil, geotechnical and electrical engineers, as well as a dedicated planning and environmental team we have successfully helped deliver over 30 hydropower projects with a total output of over 25MW.
 Our clients to date have included landowners, developers and community groups.

 SUCCESSFUL DELIVERY OF PRIVATELY OWNED AND COMMUNITY PROJECTS